Gaddafi loyalists stage rare protest in eastern Libya

 Benghazi has been especially hard hit as fighting between forces allied to the official government based in the east and Islamist groups has closed the port, choking off wheat, food and petrol imports.

-The capital Tripoli is under control of a rival government after a faction seized it a year ago, and drove out the internationally recognized government to the east.

-Reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Ralph Boulton
+The capital Tripoli is under control of a rival government after a faction seized it a year ago, and drove out the internationally recognised government to the east.
+(Reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Ralph Boulton)